taylormcd/story-jekyll-theme/README.md

 ### Copyright

-To set the copyright owner for your website, update the `_config.yml` file with your name.
+To set the copyright owner for your website, update the `_config.yml` file with the copyright-owner.